floralist/botaxon/README.md

 botaxon is a taxonomic parser for (sub)species botanical names.

 It has been used against 3 million names.
-Not released yet, the tests are coming !
+It aims to be fast and efficient.

 Usage